schlatterbeck/pgapack/docs/sphinx/appendices.rst

 properly.
 For floating-point numbers, however, we have found at least one inconsistency.
 The requirement is for the Fortran floating-point number to be the same size as a C ``double``.
 On most machines a Fortran ``double precision`` declaration is the equivalent size.
-On the Cray T3D, however, by default, the Fortran data type ``double precision`` is not supported and must be handled as described below.

 Since Fortran does not support pointers, an ``integer`` variable is used to hold the address of the context variable (and possibly MPI communicator addresses as well).
 Therefore, a Fortran ``integer`` must be “large enough” to hold an address on the machine.
 For all 32-bit address space machines we have tested this is the case.
 On machines with a 64-bit address space, however, this may not be true.
-In particular, the size of a Fortran ``integer`` on the Silicon Graphics Power Challenge and DEC Alpha (but *not* the Cray T3D) is 32-bits and is not large enough to hold a machine address.
-The solution on these machines is to use the (nonstandard, but supported) Fortran declaration ``integer*8`` for the context variable.
+Therefore we use constructs in Fortran to select an integer data type that is large enough, see chapter :ref:`chp:fortran` for details.

 Startup
 ~~~~~~~